juju/docs/src/en/config-vagrant.md

 Vagrant makes getting started really easy.

 Create a directory to work in.
-This directory will be shared with the guest, and contain the vagrant configuration for the machine.
+This directory will be shared with the guest, and contain the Vagrant configuration for the machine.

 ```bash
 mkdir ~/vagrant